DispatchMe/swiffer/README.md

 ```

 ### Continuous Pipeline
 A Continuous pipeline is a Series pipeline that starts over if all of its tasks have completed successfully.
-It will keep running infinitely unless you tell it to stop with a **Signal**.
+It will keep running indefinitely unless you tell it to stop with a **Signal**.

 The below example does the following: